arijit-ship/arijit-ship.github.io/cpp/src/pointer_working.md

 To create a pointer specify the `data type` followed by dereference operator (`*`) and an identifier or name of your pointer variable:

-👉A pointer variable with the name 'foo' point to another string variable.
+👉A pointer variable with the name 'foo' points to another string variable.

 <b>